LLNL/Wintap-Analytics/workshop/workshop-command-reference.md

 1. Create a new conda environment for wintap analytics: `conda create -n wintap-analytics python=3.10`
 1. Activate the conda environment: `conda activate wintap-analytics​`
-1. Install the requirements `pip install -r requirements.txt`
+1. Install the requirements `make venv`

 ### Option 2: Using System Python 3.10